 Furthermore, each year more than 135 children die from injuries induced from accidents while bicycling, and approximately 267,000 cyclists receive injuries severe enough to require emergency room attention.
 Many bicycle accidents go unreported over the course of a year when the biker is not injured to a certain severity level, proving that bike accidents are more prevalent than one may think.

-The dedicated Las Vegas bicycle accident attorneys of Benson & Bingham have helped bicyclists injured in motor vehicle accidents recover compensation after being injured by someone else’s negligence.
+The dedicated Las Vegas bicycle accident attorneys of Benson & Bingham Accident Injury Lawyers, LLC have helped injured bicyclists recover compensation after being injured by someone else’s negligence.

-At Benson & Bingham, we are ready to help protect you in any way if injured in a bicycle accident.
+At Benson & Bingham Accident Injury Lawyers, LLC, we are ready to help protect you in any way if injured in a bicycle accident.
 However, in order for a biker to avoid liability in the unfortunate event of an accident, it is important for a rider to follow Nevada Statutes regarding bicycle law which are explained below.

 Nevada has specific laws that govern the operation of bicycles in the state.
 Many of the rules mirror those for motor vehicles.
 However, safe passing is the motorist’s responsibility.
 When passing, a driver must move into an adjacent lane to the left, if possible.
 If the driver cannot safely change lanes to pass a bicyclist, he or she must allow at least 3 feet of clearance between the car and the bicycle.
 Drivers of motor vehicles must yield to cyclists at intersections, just as for pedestrians and other vehicles.
 Motorists should not drive or park in designated bicycle lanes unless they are turning or in the case of an emergency.
 Furthermore, drivers must take special care around inexperienced riders, such as children.